 Rest in peace my friend —- Doc

 11th ACR CSM Stunkard and Regimental Commander COL Clark are looking for email addresses of the previous Regimental Command Sergeants Major.
 Any assistance you could provide would be greatly appreciated.
-If you know the emails of any previous CSMs of the Blackhorse, please send that information to 1LT Mark T. Janes, Regimental Adjutant, at firstname.lastname@example.org in a new window.
+If you know the emails of any previous CSMs of the Blackhorse, please send that information to 1LT Mark T. Janes, Regimental Adjutant, at opens in a new email@example.com new email.

 The National Archives recently had three helicopters on display outside its museum on Constitution Ave between 7th and 9th Streets in Washington D.C.
 One of them was the 11th Armored Cavalry Regiment’s Air Cav Troop Cobra “Widowmaker.”

 All Troopers and Veterans of the Blackhorse Regiment are invited to attend the 11th Armored Cavalry Regiment’s Ball on February 24, 2018 at The Orleans Hotel and Casino in Las Vegas, Nevada.
 We look forward to having current and former members of the Best Damn Regiment socialize and reconnect, and we honor those that stood on the front lines defending what we hold dear.
 Our guest speaker is MG(R) Terry Tucker, our 56th Colonel of the Regiment.

 Tickets for the ball are $75 each, and we have blocked off rooms at the casino’s hotel for a discounted rate.
 The tickets are available to the first 100 RSVPs.
 All registrations after this will be placed on a waitlist to attend.
 If you sign up and are placed on the wait list, we will notify you whether or not you are able to attend.
 The attire for the evening is black tie and formal gowns.
 As always, you may wear your Mess Dress or equivalent if you so desire.